Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Scharführer Wiebeck (Fate Unknown)

-SOURCE: List provided by Schmauser, Axis History Forum
+SOURCE: This list has been updated in 2024 from a list originally provided by Schmauser, Axis History Forum

 Wiener Holocaust Library Index